barrettotte/Qsharp-2020/README.md

-# Qsharp
+# Qsharp-2020

 Learning the fundamentals of Quantum Computing with Q#.

-The Microsoft Q# Coding Contest was the perfect excuse to dive into the quantum world a bit.
+The Summer 2020 Microsoft Q# Coding Contest was the perfect excuse to dive into the quantum world a bit.

 ## Contents